-- At least 3.5m away from the water's edge. - No greater than 7.5m from the water's edge (to avoid heat loss from the piping). - No greater than 5m below the water level of the pool/spa.
+At least 3.5m away from the water's edge.

+No greater than 7.5m from the water's edge (to avoid heat loss from piping).
+The Evo unit should be installed:

+No greater than 5m below the water level of the pool/spa.

 Make sure the heat pump is not located where large amounts of water may run-off from a roof into the unit.
-Sharp sloping roofs without gutters will allow excessive amounts of rain water mixed with debris from the roof to be forced through the unit.
+Sharp sloping roofs without gutters will allow excessive amounts of rainwater mixed with debris from the roof to be forced through the unit.
 A water deflector may be needed to protect the heat pump.